SAP-archive/xf-addons/addons/litmos-connector-0.1.0/docs/overview.md

 The connector will deploy an HTTP gateway that takes [Litmos webhook payloads](https://support.litmos.com/hc/en-us/articles/360022948994-Webhooks) and converts them to Kyma events.

-The HTTP URL for the webhook will be of the form <https://litmos-event-gw-{addon-namespace}-{KYMA CLUSTER DOMAIN}>.
+The HTTP URL for the webhook will be of the form <https://litmos-event-gw-{addon-namespace}-{KYMA-CLUSTER-DOMAIN}>.
 The event gateway is exposed as a Kyma API.
 One can find it in the `addon-namespace --> APIs`.